 Bus rides at night are generally considered to be fairly safe - but take precautions.
 Keep your luggage close to you and keep an eye out for pickpockets.

 Try to travel in taxis that are located in established areas like airports and hotels.
 Avoid taxis that cannot provide official identification.

 The biggest problem you will face is deceptive gentlemen (and ladies) who will try to distract you in some way to make off with your wallet.
 So, if you find someone trying to get your attention, be cautious.
 And don't flash any valuables or highly branded clothing items - it's essentially screaming "I have a stack of cash come and rob me".

-Don't carry a lot of money on you, and if you do get robbed - simply give the thief what they want and chalk it up to a travel experience. about 8 years ago
+Don't carry a lot of money on you, and if you do get robbed - simply give the thief what they want and chalk it up to a travel experience. over 8 years ago

 As a solo female traveler there in September, I felt the streets to be fairly safe at night, but definitely stayed away from the smaller side streets in the Plaza de Armas area.
 The Miraflores & Barranca neighborhoods felt pretty safe at night, but I would echo what Jesse shared above.
 Cabs are cheap too, but look for ones with the radio taxi tel number on the roof vs.what may look like an unofficial cab driver.
 Be careful if watching a football match, the fans are zealous and can verge on rough, especially with foreigners, so keep a low profile.
-I would stay away from the Callau neighborhood at night. about 8 years ago
+I would stay away from the Callau neighborhood at night. over 8 years ago